aplteam/Tatin/docs/Server-TipsAndTricks.md

 #### Error trapping

-Keep in mind that error trapping is active, so when you change a function and inject a typo it will trigger it once your code get executed.
+Keep in mind that error trapping is active, so when you change a function and inject a typo it will trigger it once your code gets executed.

-If there is any danger for you to lock horns with error trapping consider to put this into `OnRequest`:
+If there is any danger of you locking horns with error trapping consider putting this into `OnRequest`:

 `⎕TRAP←0 'S'  ⍝TODO⍝`

 Also, make `⎕TRAP` a local variable in `OnRequest`.

-`⍝TODO⍝` is a remainder that won't go unnoticed: there is a test case that will detect these markers and report them, so it's pretty hard to forget them.
+`⍝TODO⍝` is a reminder that won't go unnoticed: there is a test case that will detect these markers and report them, so it's pretty hard to forget them.

 ### Developing with two sessions, server and client

-When the test cases are executed the user is asked whether she want the Tatin server required by the Tatin test cases to be started automatically.
+When the test cases are executed the user is asked whether she wants the Tatin server required by the Tatin test cases to be started automatically.

-* If the user answert this with a "yes" and instance
+* If the user answers this with a "yes" and instance

-You must know exactly what you are doing, otherwise you are likely to loose code.
+You must know exactly what you are doing, otherwise, you are likely to loose code.

 | **To be enhanced** |